ucdavisdatalab/workshop_research_computing/installing_software/chapters/01_installing-software.md

 and cloud computing services.
 -->

+---

+In a high-level programming language like Python, details of the hardware are mostly hidden away.
+That is, hardware has little to no impact on how you write Python code, with the exception of a few specific applications such as GPU computing.
+Hardware may affect how quickly your Python code runs, but usually not the final result.
+As a consequence, for Python projects (and many scientific computing projects in general) the hardware environment is generally less of a concern than the software environment.

+One of the major advantages of Python over other programming languages is the massive number of packages developed and published by members the community.
+As Python and Python packages are updated, code designed for older versions may need to be edited to continue to work correctly with the newer versions.
+So for most Python projects, keeping track of the software environment means keeping track of the specific versions of Python and Python packages for which the code was designed.

 ## Environment Managers

+A **package manager** is a program that can install, update, and remove packages.

+A **virtual environment** is a computing environment with specific software versions that can coexist alongside other virtual environments with different software versions.
+Virtual environments make it possible to work on several different projects at once, even if they require different computing environments.

+---

 A **package manager** is a software tool that downloads and installs software packages.
 If you've used R or Python, you may already be familiar with the